You’ve got questions, we’ve got answers.

 Which translation of the Bible do LifeWise programs use?

-The LifeWise Curriculum, powered by The Gospel Project, utilizes the Christian Standard Bible (CSB) in its lessons and supplemental material.
+A: The LifeWise Curriculum, powered by The Gospel Project, utilizes the Christian Standard Bible (CSB) in its lessons and supplemental material.
 While LifeWise recommends the use of the CSB in the classroom for its balance of readability and accuracy, its use is not required.

 What curriculum is used?
 Can we see it?